Amanda-Ruzza/csv-anonymizer/README.md

 # CSV Anonymizer
-Python script that extracts a column from a CSV file, anonymizes the data from one specific column, and writes into a new CSV file
+Python script that extracts a column from a CSV file, anonymizes the data from one specific column, and writes into a new CSV file.
+Can hash multiple columns in one operation.

 ## Running Instructions